 DISPPE designs, structures and implements program assessments across Fogarty.
 DISPPE has developed a Framework for Evaluation, and has completed evaluations of a variety of Fogarty programs.
 For more information please contact Evaluation Officer Dr. Rachel Sturke at Rachel.Sturke@nih.gov.

-Recent Fogarty program and division evaluations:
+Recent Fogarty program and division reviews and evaluations:

 The 2009 edition of the International Compilation of Human Subject Protections lists about 1,100 laws, regulations, and guidelines on human subject protections from 92 countries.
 This year’s compilation includes listings from 7 new countries: Burma, Egypt, the Gambia, San Marino, South Korea, the Sudan, and Vietnam.